Donnietheturtle/RHCSA-notes/Understand and use essential tools.md

 #### Log in and switch users in multiuser targets
 - su - user : Login as a different user
-- su - : Prompt for root password to
+- su - : Prompt for root password to login
-- sudo -i : Login as root for authorized users only and does not require the user to enter the root password
+- sudo -i : Login as root for authorized users only and runs the shell specified by the target user's password database entry as a login shell
 - Virtual consoles **Ctrl-Alt-F[1-6]** in a GUI enviroment or **chvt #** to change between them
 - F1: Access to the GNOME DIsplay Manager graphical login
 - F2: Access to the current graphical console